-References :
+References:

-- EU Data Strategy - Social Good Accelerator position paper in response to the European Commission consultation
+- EU Data Strategy - Social Good Accelerator position paper in response to the European Commission's consultation

-This strategy has focused more on "industrial and commercial" data supposedly creating value than on data of general interest.
-The Social Solidarity Economy must guarantee the protection of personal data while supplying organisations working in areas of general interest with relevant data to enhance the efficiency of the sector (data driving, data collection, data analysis).
+This strategy has focused more on "industrial and commercial" data that is supposed to create value than on data of general interest.
+The Social Solidarity Economy must guarantee the protection of personal data while supplying organisations working in areas of general interest with relevant data to enhance the sector's efficiency (data driving, data collection, data analysis).
 It must also help to inform its audiences of the rights, tools and skills needed to retain full control of their data.